DiDi: Services

-DiDi serves 550 million users across over 400 cities with products including Taxi, Express, Premier, Luxe, Bus, Designated Driving, Enterprise Solutions, Bike Sharing, E-bike Sharing, Car Rental and sharing, and food delivery.
+DiDi serves 550 million users across over 400 cities.
 A total of 7.43 billion rides were completed on DiDi's platform in 2017.
 Some of DiDi's services include:

-DiDi Taxi: Launched in September 2012, the service provides intelligent request-dispatching system for taxi companies to enhance driver efficiency and user experience.
+DiDi Taxi: Launched in September 2012, the service provides intelligent request-dispatching system for taxi companies.
 DiDi currently partners with more than 500 taxi companies in China, Japan and Brazil.

 DiDi Express: Launched in May 2015, the service matches riders traveling in the same direction with an available shared car.
 DiDi ExpressPool carries over 2.4 million daily rides in 2018.

-DiDi Premier: Launched in April 2014 and rebranded in 2018, the service includes a 24/7 customer service hotline in Chinese and English and special services, including premier vehicles equipped with child seats, adapted vehicles for riders with disabilities, and special arrangements for guide dogs.
+DiDi Premier: Launched in April 2014 and rebranded in 2018, the service includes a 24/7 customer service hotline in Chinese and English and services, including vehicles equipped with child seats, adapted vehicles for riders with disabilities, and arrangements for guide dogs.

 Designated Driving: Launched in July 2015, the service lets customers who own a vehicle request a chauffeur to drive them.
 In 2015, the service operated in about 200 cities.

 Enterprise Solution: The service offers business travel services to about 170,000 corporate clients.

-DiDi Bus: Launched initially in Beijing and Shenzhen in 2015, the platform offers a wide range of products and systems, including a real-time minibus pooling service (U+ Bus), customized bus services (Youdian Bus), data-based intelligent bus dispatching service and real-time bus service inquiry service.
+DiDi Bus: Launched initially in Beijing and Shenzhen in 2015, the platform offers a real-time minibus pooling service (U+ Bus), customized bus services (Youdian Bus), data-based intelligent bus dispatching service and real-time bus service inquiry service.
 In 2018, DiDi launched an intermodal transportation recommendation function allowing users to search and book public transportation, online car-hailing and bike-sharing services in a single smartphone screen.

-DiDi Luxe: Launched in May 2017, the service offers professional chauffeurs and mid-to-high end premium luxury cars.
+DiDi Luxe: Launched in May 2017, the service offers chauffeurs and mid-to-high end cars.

 Bike-Sharing: In April 2017, DiDi added bike-sharing services to its app.
 On 17 January 2018, DiDi launched its own bike-sharing platform, which integrates companies like Ofo, Bluegogo and DiDi-branded bikes and e-bikes.

 Xiaoju Automobile Solutions: Incubated in 2015 and put in trial operation in April 2018, Xiaoju provides various auto-related services, including leasing and trading, refueling and recharging, maintenance, repair and car-sharing services to DiDi drivers and independent car owners.
 In August 2018, DiDi announced a $1 billion investment into the platform.
 In January 2019, a Xiaoju Automobile Solutions app was launched.

 DiDi Financial Services: In January 2019, DiDi announced the launch of a new line of financial services, such as car insurance, personal loans and crowdfunded medical insurance, available through a separate "DiDi Finance" app.

 DiDi Food: Launched in April 2018, DiDi Foodie is DiDi's food delivery service, available in Mexico, Brazil and China.

 DiDi English: In May 2017, DiDi released an English-language service in the Chinese mainland.
-The service offers English-language user interface and a real-time, in-app, instant text message translation to facilitate rider-driver communication.
+The service offers English-language user interface and a real-time, in-app text message translation to facilitate rider-driver communication.